tmacwill/asana-client/README.markdown

     $ asana workspace

+To also list completed tasks, add the `-c` flag.

 ### View all of the tasks in a project

     $ asana workspace/project

+As for workspaces, add the `-c` flag to also list completed tasks.

 ### Create a new task in a workspace